singleballplay/picam/README.md

 The following commands all assume a Linux operating system is being used.
 If you are on Windows you may need to adjust some of the commands.
 Feel free to use an editor of your choice instead of vi as well if you aren't familiar with it.

-Remount the micro sd card and make the following changes (your path may be different to the boot and rootfs directories):
+Remount the micro sd card and make the following changes (your path may be different to the boot and rootfs directories).
+I use Vi as the editor but you can use whatever editor you feel comfortable with.
+Using nano anywhere you see vi might be a bit easier if you aren't familiar with the program.

-- Create an empty ssh file in the boot partition to enable ssh access to the pi.
+- On your host machine create an empty ssh file in the boot partition to enable ssh access to the pi.
 You should see two paritions rootfs and boot.

     ```
     $ cd /var/host/media/removeable/boot
     $ touch ssh
     ```

-- Change the hostname to something unique for your network.
+- Also change the hostname to something unique for your network.
 If your only pi is this one feel free to leave it as 'raspberry' but you probably want to change it.
 Be careful to edit the relative path etc/ files not your local machine's.

     ```
     $ cd /var/host/media/removeable/rootfs